r3lik/socketz/README.md

 Commands
 -------------
-* `WHO` outputs the total number of clients connected and their IP:port for debugging
-  - with `etcd` this will output the total number of clients connected to all available servers
+* `WHO` shows clients connected to all available servers and locally connected clients (via HAProxy)
 * `WHERE` outputs the id of the server (unique identifier)
 * `WHY` outputs the string "42" ;]
 * `QUIT` terminates session :wave:

-Flags
+Flags (to pass to Docker)
 --------------
 * `-H, --host` default `0.0.0.0`
 * `-p, --port` default `5151`